A Step-By-Step Guide to Making a Stovetop Espresso

 Step 2 – Grind Coffee

-Grind coffee beans.
-The grind size is slightly coarser than espresso but definitely finer than drip.
-The range is between espresso and hand drip.
+Grind coffee beans to a size slightly coarser than espresso but finer than drip, as recommended by Scott Rao in The Professional Barista’s Handbook.
+This grind size is crucial for achieving optimal extraction, positioned between espresso and hand drip.

 Step 3 – Add the Coffee Grounds in the Filter

-Fill the filter basket with your freshly ground coffee.
-Apply gentle pressure and level the coffee in the basket.
-It’s important not to apply too much pressure or tamp the coffee, as a firm pack will increase the steam pressure.
-I prefer to fill the filter basket prior to placing it in the lower chamber.
+Fill the filter basket with your freshly ground coffee, ideally roasted within the 2–4 week window recommended by the Specialty Coffee Association.
+Apply gentle pressure to level the coffee in the basket, ensuring not to tamp it too firmly, as excessive pressure can increase steam pressure.
+It’s advisable to fill the filter basket before placing it in the lower chamber.

-Optional: Some people like their coffee clearer, if that’s you, place a round paper filter on top of the grounds.
+Optional: For a clearer cup, consider placing a round paper filter on top of the grounds.

 Fill The Filter Funnel With Coffee 800px